 2/1.8/2 Background

-[Text of the background, not more than half a page of text to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)).
-See also §A2.2 of Annex 2 to Resolution ITU-R 2-8]

-In the context of this agenda item, an unmanned aircraft system (UAS) consists of:

-- a geostationary satellite operating in FSS frequency bands specified by Resolution 155 (Rev. WRC-19);

-- an associated remote Earth station, called “unmanned aircraft control station” (UACS);

-- Earth stations on-board unmanned aircraft (UA).

-Figure 2/1.8/2-1 illustrates interconnection between the above elements.

 UA are aircraft that are piloted remotely through the established communication link.

 Report ITU-R M.2171 identified the spectrum requirements for unmanned aircraft (UA) command and non-payload communication (CNPC) that would be needed to support flight through non-segregated airspace.